 Lovelady has also started to shape his pitchers and catchers into major league form.
 Relief pitcher Joe Smith opted to leave WSU after a spectacular junior season and was taken with the 93rd overall pick in the 2006 Major League Baseball Draft by the New York Mets organization.
 Smith made his Major League debut on April 1, 2007, in St. Louis.

 Lovelady came to WSU after a successful playing career and three-year stint with one of the nation's elite teams in Miami (FL).
 The Hurricanes won two national championships, in 1999 and 2001, with Lovelady as the catcher.
 A four-year letterman for the 'Canes, Lovelady captained the 2001 squad that won its second national championship in three years.

 Lovelady hit a career best .314 with a 14-game hitting streak during his 1999 campaign.
 Lovelady was also a fan favorite in Coral Gables, receiving the Arnold Novins Award in 2001, an honor bestowed on the "Most Popular Player" as voted by the fans of Miami.
 The 'Canes made a postseason appearance during each of Lovelady's years as a player and coach in Coral Gables.
 UM Reached the College World Series five times and advanced to the NCAA super regional seven times while Lovelady was on campus.

 Lovelady graduated from Miami in 2001 with a degree in Finance and a minor in Sports Management as a member of the university's deans list.
 Professionally, Lovelady played with the Utica Blue Sox, an affiliate of the Florida Marlins, and helped develop two UM catchers and numerous pitchers into major league draft choices.

-Lovelady and his wife Lindsay resides in Beavercreek with their son, Noah Preston, who was born on December 16, 2008, and Gavin Philip, born on June 10, 2012.
+Lovelady and his wife Lindsay have two sons, Noah Preston, who was born on December 16, 2008, and Gavin Philip, born on June 10, 2012.